andreidmt/tpl-ts-jsdoc/README.md

 _1. Can I use both JSDocs infered types and TypeScript annotations?_

-No, TypeScript draws a hard line between what functionalities it provides for `.js` and `.ts` files.
-TypeScript specific syntax is only available in `.ts` files.
-They want you to write TypeScript, not JavaScript with types.
+No, TypeScript draws a hard line between functionalities provided in `.js` and `.ts` files.
+TypeScript specific syntax is only available in `.ts` files, while JSDoc interpretation in `.js`.

 ![TypeScript not allowing type annotations in .js files](docs/screenshot-ts-error-annotations.png)